google/opencasebook/patents.md

   works under public licenses that range far beyond traditional license royalties." _Jacobsen v.
 Katzer_, 535 F.3d 1373, 1379).

-4. "Equitable estoppel... focuses on “misleading” conduct suggesting that the patentee will not enforce patent rights." (*Wang* at 1271).
+4. "Equitable estoppel... focuses on "misleading" conduct suggesting that the patentee will not enforce patent rights." (*Wang* at 1271).
 Is distribution of source code or binaries under an open source license the sort of conduct that suggests non-enforcement of patent rights?